Hjorthmedh/RGCmorphology/ms/intro.md

 in RGCs, it would be interesting to analyse these collections together to conduct meta-analyses.
 We actually attempted this as the data from
 @Sumbul2014-vm is freely available.  @Sumbul2014-vm combined
-genetically identified RGCs with RGCs from three heteregenous lines whree a broad range of RGCs were labelled.
-Using these heteregenous lines, they predicted the existence of six new types of RGCs.
+genetically identified RGCs with RGCs from three heterogeneous lines where a broad range of RGCs were labelled.
+Using these heterogeneous lines, they predicted the existence of six new types of RGCs.
 One of our goals was to combine our data set with their data set to see if we could identify one of their unknown six types.
 Before combining the two sets we wanted to verify that they were comparable.
-Samles of CB2 and Cdh3 RGCs were present in both datasets, but when we plotted the merged data set their features did not overlap.
+Samples of CB2 and Cdh3 RGCs were present in both datasets, but when we plotted the merged data set their features did not overlap.
 This discrepancy is probably due to different acquisition methods, and might have been